Buyer GuideBuyer evaluation

 Strengths.
 Real depth on approvals, vendor onboarding, budget vs actuals.
 Good fit for 50+ person companies with controllers.

-Where they stop for SMBs.
+Where they stop for Shopify operators.
 No POS-driven consumption signal — they approve spend you tell them to spend.
-No closed-loop AI on supplier replies.
-Implementation measured in weeks.
-Pricing $500–$2,000+/month.
+Supplier-reply AI and living-PO execution are not the main product center.
+Implementation is heavier than a Shopify app workflow, and pricing is typically mid-market.
 More: LineNow vs Procurify, LineNow vs Precoro.

 Best for: 50+ employee companies with finance teams that need formal procurement controls.